louise-hayes/json-parse-node-app/README.md

 VideoModeSelect#videoMode
 ```
 This is an example of a compound:
-class	:	CvarSelect
-identifier	:	supersample
+{ class: 'VideoModeSelect', identifier: 'videoMode' }

-Only in format class#identifier	that exist on same node.
+In format class#identifier	that exist on same node.
 CvarSelect#supersample